mggg/GerryChain/docs/user/optimizers.rst

 Majority-Minority Voting Age Population
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The astute reader will probalby notice pretty quickly that there is a very easy way to modify
+The astute reader will probably notice pretty quickly that there is a very easy way to modify
 the code from the previous section to optimize for Majority-Minority VAP.
 Indeed, all we need
 to do is change our updaters to be